Evening Meditation for Sleep: A 10-Minute Bedtime Routine That Actually Helps

 This isn't just annoying—it's a public health problem.
 The CDC estimates that 1 in 3 adults don't get enough sleep.
 Chronic sleep deprivation is linked to heart disease, diabetes, depression, and impaired cognitive function.
 And while sleeping pills exist, they come with side effects, dependency risks, and often leave you groggy the next morning.

 There's a better way.
 And it's not another sleep hygiene lecture about keeping your room cool and avoiding screens (though those help).
-It's a specific, research-backed evening meditation practice that has been shown to significantly improve sleep quality, reduce insomnia symptoms, and cut the time you spend lying awake at night.
-If you already know recorded sleep tracks stop feeling relevant after a few nights, start with why meditation apps fail and the bigger shift toward generated sessions.
+It's a specific, research-backed evening meditation for sleep practice that has been shown to significantly improve sleep quality, reduce insomnia symptoms, and cut the time you spend lying awake at night.
+If you already know recorded sleep tracks stop feeling relevant after a few nights, start with why meditation apps fail, then read what AI meditation actually is to see why generated sessions can fit messy bedtime states better than a fixed library.

 Let's start with the hard data, because sleep advice is everywhere and most of it lacks evidence.